MyersResearchGroup/iBioSim/README.md

   * All run configurations are complete.
 Make sure to apply all your changes.

 ## Running iBioSim
-1. Run the java application that you have created from the previous step.
+1. Run the java application that you have created from the previous step (i.e. iBioSim GUI)